 Yesterday, Justice First along with an attorney visited Gretchen Helm's unit, finding that mold remains rampant throughout her family's household.
 It should be noted for the public that attempting to remove toxic black mold, as many families attempt to do in order to a) protect their households and b) keep them hygienic, is highly dangerous.
 Cleaning mold disrupts it, and can result in the release of mycotoxins that cause serious health conditions, including disease and even death.

-In Ms. Helm's unit, only three swab samples were taken, and the results are revealed below.
+In Ms. Helm's unit, only two swab samples were taken, and the results are revealed below.
 Like in Ms. Early's case, samples were not taken from all areas where mold was clearly present, nor was an air quality test conducted.
 The D.C.
 Housing Authority has refused to set a date to remediate the mold not only in Ms. Helm's unit, but in units throughout the property where tenants suffer from exposure.

 Yesterday, Justice First, along with an attorney visited not only Ms. Helm's unit, but several other units throughout the property.
 Below are just a few of the photographs taken from multiple units throughout the property afflicted by mold and rodent infestation, which are demonstrative of a pattern of neglect and complete disregard by the city for the health and safety of public housing residents.
 This takes place in the context of an affordable housing crisis that serves as a guarantee to many that they will remain living in dangerous conditions, not because of anything that they have done, but because of money that they do not have to buy their way out of the circumstances created by a housing market with private profit making interests, and a political system with priorities that do not include safe, affordable housing as a human right.